a-tk/a-tk.github.io/docs/_posts/2023-05-23-floating-drill-press-vise.markdown

 The design is hardly utilitarian enough for my taste though, and requires some tools that I don't have (such as a rotary table).
-The rod clamping pocket also appears to be very time consuming to custom-fit and difficult to machine.
+The rod clamping pocket also appears to be very time-consuming to custom-fit and difficult to machine.

 Instead, I chose to build a version of this from a 1" aluminum plate, with a hole, and a single cut for a flexture clamp.